MyCometG3/QLStephenSwift/README.md

    - Rejects overlong encodings and invalid code points

 3. **ICU Statistical Detection**
-   - Uses Foundation's `NSString.stringEncoding(for:)` for heuristic analysis
+   - Uses Foundation's `NSString.stringEncoding(for:)` with UTF-8-only suggestion
+   - Provides additional heuristic-based detection as safety net

 4. **Priority-based Fallback** (in order of strictness and regional relevance)
    - Japanese: ISO-2022-JP, EUC-JP, Shift-JIS